-OHCA launched the Investment and Payment Workgroup5 in June 2023, bringing together stakeholders representing providers and provider organizations, academics and subject matter experts, state and private purchasers, sibling state departments, consumer advocates, patient representatives, hospitals and health systems, and health plans.
+OHCA launched the Investment and Payment Workgroup in June 2023, bringing together stakeholders representing providers and provider organizations, academics and subject matter experts, state and private purchasers, sibling state departments, consumer advocates, patient representatives, hospitals and health systems, and health plans.
 The Workgroup convenes monthly to provide input as OHCA develops recommendations in the areas of APMs, primary care investment, and behavioral health investment.

-OHCA presented draft recommendations for APM Standards and an APM Adoption Goal to the Health Care Affordability Advisory Committee on November 30, 2023.
-The draft APM Standards and APM Adoption Goal, along with supporting definitions and data collection processes, were informed by months of discussion in the Investment and Payment Workgroup and additional stakeholder feedback, including from sibling state departments.
-The proposed APM Standards and APM Adoption Goal below were further refined based on feedback from the Health Care Affordability Advisory Committee.
+OHCA presented draft recommendations for APM Standards and APM Adoption Goals to the Health Care Affordability Advisory Committee on November 30, 2023, and to the Health Care Affordability Board on February 28, 2024.
+Additionally, OHCA received public comment from February 28, 2024 to March 29, 2024.
+The draft APM Standards and APM Adoption Goals, along with supporting definitions and data collection processes, were informed by extensive discussions in the Investment and Payment Workgroup and incorporated feedback from various stakeholders, including sibling state departments.
+The APM Standards and APM Adoption Goals proposed below were